magomimmo/modern-cljs/doc/tutorial-14.md

 </html>
 ```

-Reload the [shopping.html][3] page and click the `Calculate` button
+Reload the [shopping page][3] and click the `Calculate` button
 again.
-You should receive a `Page not found` message from the server
+You receive a plain `Page not found` text from the server and read
-and see the `localhost:3000/shopping` URI in the address bar of your
+`localhost:3000/shopping` in the address bar of your browser instead of
-browser instead of the previous `localhost:3000/shopping.html` URL.
+the previous `localhost:3000/shopping.html`.

-As you remember from the [Tutorial 3 - CLJ based http-server][4], we
+As you remember from the [Tutorial 3 - CLJ based http-server - ][4] we
 defined the application's routes as follows

 ```clojure